wp-plugins/bigbluebutton/readme.txt

 This section describes how to install the plugin and get it working.

-The easiest way to install is to watch this [installation video](http://www.youtube.com/watch?v=S-wsIQRCLUY "installation video") on YouTube.
-Here's an overview of the installation.

    1. Log in as an admin and click on the Plugins menu on the sidebar.
    1. Click Add new.
    1. In the search bar enter "bigbluebutton" and click search plugins.